redhat-developer/kestrel-linux-transport/README.md

 the NIC is configured to receive on multiple cpus using RSS.
 This option implies `SetThreadAffinity`.

 - **DeferAccept**: This uses the `TCP_DEFER_ACCEPT` socket option.
 Instead of being notified of a new connection when the TCP connection is set up, the application is notified when the connection was setup and data has arrived.
+This options defaults to true.

+- **DeferSend**: This defers sends to the Transport Thread which increases chances for multiple sends to coalesce.
+This options defaults to true.

 - **ThreadCount**: Specifies the number of Transport Threads.
 This defaults to the number processors in `CpuSet` when specified and the number of logical processors in the system otherwise.